Cuckmere Valley: Litlington

 The name is Saxon, and probably indicates Litl's homestead.
 The twelfth- century church is dedicated to St Michael the Archangel.

 Maria Fitzherbert (1756–1837), mistress of George IV, lived at Clapham House in the village.

 In 1924 a chalk figure of a horse was cut into the downs to the west of the village, replacing one cut in the 19th century.

 The village inn is the Plough and Harrow.

 Lullington

-Lullington is the most northerly of the three, about 10 mi southeast of Lewes.
+Lullington is the most northerly of the villages in Cuckmere Valley, about 10 mi southeast of Lewes.
 It lies on a shoulder of the South Downs at the point where the River Cuckmere cuts through the downs, on the opposite bank of the river to Alfriston.
 A medieval village, Lullington Court, was abandoned after the Black Death in the 14th century; its site was to the east of the present Lullington.
 The church, dedicated to the Good Shepherd, is believed to be the smallest in England, having been rebuilt using only the original chancel after a fire had destroyed the remainder of the building.
 Services are held only in the summer months, as the building has no electricity.